rodricfanou/Fingerprint_Database_Generator/README.md

 4- Download and install mitmengine
   * setup Go ( https://golang.org/dl/go1.14.4.linux-amd64.tar.gz) using https://golang.org/doc/install
   * install and run vendering or gomo logic using https://gocodecloud.com/blog/2016/03/29/go-vendoring-beginner-tutorial/ --not sure

-  * Use Go 1.14.1.
+  * Use Go 1.14.1 (go version go1.14.4 linux/amd64 for linux and go1.14.4 darwin/amd64 for macOS).
 In case you needed to uninstall Go, use https://stackoverflow.com/questions/42186003/how-to-uninstall-golang
+  * set GOPATH to /home/username/go/
+  * run ``make test`` and ``make cover`` in ```/home/username/go/src/github.com/cloudflare/mitmengine```